mikedijkstra/totalizer-old/README.md

 ### Counter

-The counter factory will create a metric for each duration in your Factory from your Factory start date.
+The Counter Factory will create a Metric for each duration in your Factory from your Factory start date.

-To build a counter Factory just use this in your Rails application:
+To build a Counter Factory just use this in your Rails application:

 ```ruby
 @factory = Totalizer::Factory.new